Radar Tracking and Jamming

 7. Click OK to close the Select Component dialog box.

-8. Enter 3 GHz in the Design Frequency: field.
+8. Enter 3 GHz in the Design Frequency field.

-9. Enter 1 ft in the Diameter: field.
+9. Enter 1 ft in the Diameter field.

-Defining the jammer's transmitter
+Setting the radar jammer's transmitter power

 1. Select the Transmitter tab.

-2. Select the Specs sub-tab.
+2. Ensure the Specs sub-tab is selected.

-3. Enter 1 W in the Power: field.
+3. Enter 1 W in the Power field.

-4. Click OK .
+4. Click OK.

 Jamming the radar